greenelab/nature_news_disparities/analysis_scripts/analyze_doi_data/gender_with_bg_analysis.md

 Natalie Davidson
 3/01/2021

-## Data description
+## Data Description

 This document compares two "foreground" datasets (gender of quoted authors and gender of cited authors) and compares it to two possible "background" datasets (random sampling of 36K Springer articles, and all nature articles)

+Foreground files:

-Foreground files: 1) `./data/author_data/cited_author_gender.tsv` has the gender for each first and last authors that were cited in any nature news article between 2005-2020.
+1.  `./data/author_data/cited_author_gender.tsv` has the gender for each first and last authors that were cited in any nature news article between 2005-2020.
 Only articles that are indexed by Springer are included in this analysis.

-1.  `./data/scraped_data/quote_table_raw_20*.tsv` has all quotes with estimated gender for the speaker.
+2.  `./data/scraped_data/quote_table_raw_20*.tsv` has all quotes with estimated gender for the speaker.
 It is generated after scraping all articles from a year between 2005-2020 (`./nature_news_scraper/run_scrape_benchmark.sh`) then running it through coreNLP with additional processing (`./process_scraped_data/run_process_target_year.sh`)

+Background files:

-Background files: 1) `./data/author_data/springer_author_gender.tsv` has the gender of first and last authors from a randomly selected 36K Springer articles from 2005-2020.
+1.  `./data/author_data/springer_author_gender.tsv` has the gender of first and last authors from a randomly selected 36K Springer articles from 2005-2020.

-1.  `./data/scraped_data/nature_author_gender.tsv` has the gender of first and last authors from all Nature articles from 2005-2020.
+2.  `./data/scraped_data/nature_author_gender.tsv` has the gender of first and last authors from all Nature articles from 2005-2020.

-## Foreground gender breakdown
+## Foreground Gender Breakdown

 Read in the quote and citation data from Nature News.